 They will provide real world advice on what it takes to develop and grow a successful business

-- Cliff Reynolds, the Director of the Great Lakes Innovation and Development Enterprise (GLIDE), a facility that provides support for emerging businesses with a focus on technology-based enterprises.
+and discuss what resources are available to guarantee success.
+The panel will include:- Cliff Reynolds, the Director of the Great Lakes Innovation and Development Enterprise (GLIDE), a facility that provides support for emerging businesses with a focus on technology-based enterprises.

 - Dennis Cocco, Associate Director at GLIDE.
 Dennis is responsible for developing